programminghistorian/jekyll/.github/ISSUE_TEMPLATE.md

 - [ ] The full title of the lesson
 - [ ] The system you are using (Mac, Linux, Windows)
 - [ ] Version numbers of the relevant software you are using
-- [ ] The exact steps you took that caused the problem.
+- [ ] The exact steps you took that caused the problem

 ## If you are reporting a technical problem in the Programming Historian site or in the repository, please try to provide us with the following information: